EFTEC/ChaosMachineOne/README.md

 If you are not using a database, then table is only for reference.

 * $table = it is the name of the table
-* $conditions (int) = It could indicates the number of rows to generate.
+* $conditions (int) = It could indicate the number of rows to generate.
 * $conditions (array) = It indicates the values to iterates.
 * $conditions (string) = it indicates the table (or query) to use as "origin" of values.
-You can use a inner join of queries but the query must returns unique columns.
+You can use an inner join of queries but the query must returns unique columns.
 * $prefix (string) = it sets a prefix value.

 ```php